Unstoppable (2010 film): Inspiration

 RSC 2002 was inspired by a CSX Operation Lifesaver passenger train, which was turning around at Stanley Yard and was preparing to head back south after having traveled north from Columbus to Walbridge using the same track CSX 8888 was now on.
 CSX ended up having to bus the safety train's 120 passengers back to the cities at which they had boarded, including Bowling Green, Findlay, and Kenton.

 When the film was released, the Toledo Blade compared the events of the film to the real-life incident.
 "It's predictably exaggerated and dramatized to make it more entertaining," wrote David Patch, "but close enough to the real thing to support the 'Inspired by True Events' announcement that flashes across the screen at its start."
 He notes that the dead man switch would probably have worked in real life despite the unconnected brake hoses, unless the locomotive, or independent brakes, were already applied.
 As explained in the movie, the dead man's switch failed because the only available brakes were the independent brakes, which were quickly worn through, similar to CSX 8888.
 The film exaggerates the possible damage the phenol could have caused in a fire, and he found it incredible that the fictional AWVR freely disseminated information such as employees' names and images and the cause of the runaway to the media.
 In the real instance, he writes, the cause of the runaway was not disclosed until months later when the National Transportation Safety Board released its report, and CSX never made public the name of the engineer whose error caused the runaway, nor what disciplinary action was taken.

 Soundtrack

 The film score was composed by Harry Gregson-Williams and the soundtrack album was released on December 7, 2010.

 Release

-The film was scheduled on November 12, 2010 in the United States and Canada.
+Unstoppable premiered at the Regency Village Theatre in Westwood, Los Angeles, on October 26, 2010.
+It was released in theaters in the United States on November 12, 2010.